 - Nancy looks tired.
 Non-Continuous Verb

-She seems tired. - Farah is
+She seems tired.

 looking at the pictures.
 Normal Verb